ToxicFrog/doom-mods/gun-bonsai/README.md

 Higher-rank skills cannot exceed the level of lower-rank ones, and lower-rank skills need to be at least level 2 to unlock higher-rank ones, so the earliest you can get a mastery on a weapon is level 5.

 Each weapon can only have two different elements on it.
 When you choose your first elemental upgrade, that element is "locked in" until you choose a mastery upgrade for it.
 At that point you can (if you wish) choose a second element on future level-ups.
+Mastering two elements on a weapon unlocks a special *elemental sythesis upgrade* for it.

 Note that unlike the non-elemental upgrades, elemental AoE effects like `Acid Spray` and `Putrefaction` will never harm the player.